Timmy Mallett: Sport

+Mallett is a long-distance cycling adventurer.
+In 2022, he completed a solo circumnavigation of the coast of Britain, following in the footsteps of painter J. M. W. Turner.
+There is an online map from the Ordnance Survey showing the route, paintings and videos around nearly 5000 miles of coastline.

 He rode through Northern Ireland in May 2015, Lincolnshire in summer 2015 and through Cumbria in May 2016.

 In spring 2018, Mallett cycled alone from home in England through France and Spain along the pilgrimage route, the Camino de Santiago to Santiago de Compostela Finisterre and back, a distance of over 4000 km, inspired by his older brother Martin with Downs syndrome.

-The story forms the basis for his memoirs 'Utterly Brilliant My life's Journey' published in 2020 by SPCK which also includes some of the paintings produced on this adventure.
+The story forms the basis for his memoirs Utterly Brilliant: My life's Journey, published in 2020 by SPCK, which also includes some of the paintings produced on this adventure.